 In addition, Ms. Mertes oversees operations including quality assurance, resource planning, training, accounting, human resources, and information technology.
 Ms. Mertes directed the development and implementation of RCF’s written quality assurance program for all projects, and regularly prepares project plans, schedules and budgets, and oversees final report preparation, ensuring projects are completed to the highest standards for RCF’s clients.
 Ms. Mertes has over 20 years of professional experience managing projects with teams of specialists in the energy, environmental, and economic consulting industries.

-Prior to joining RCF, Ms. Mertes spent nine years at Commonwealth Edison Company/Exelon which included two years in the corporate financial and strategic planning area and seven years in environmental project and program management.
-In addition, she spent three years in environmental engineering consulting.
-During the twelve year period before joining RCF, Ms. Mertes worked closely with regulators, financial stakeholders, and the public to gain consensus for project solutions.
+Prior to joining RCF, Ms. Mertes spent nine years at Commonwealth Edison Company/Exelon which included two years in the corporate financial and strategic planning area, and seven years in environmental project and program management with major responsibilities in corporate-wide compliance programs, and directing environmental remediation projects.
+In addition, she spent three years in environmental engineering consulting in Washington, D.C.
+During the twelve year period before joining RCF, Ms. Mertes worked closely with internal and external stakeholders, regulators, and members of the public.

 Ms. Mertes holds an M.P.M. in Environmental Project Management from Northwestern University, and a B.S. in Civil Engineering from Lehigh University.
 She is a past President of the Chicago Association of Energy Economists.
 In 2017 and 2018, Ms. Mertes served as the Chair for STEM Education Initiatives for the Women’s Energy Network of Chicago.